LoyolaChicagoCS/gradhandbook/source/general.rst

 Research-oriented graduate students (especially those pursuing the `Thesis Option <https://academics.cs.luc.edu/graduate/mscs.html#thesis-option>`_ in MS CS) are encouraged to pursue the publication of one or more journal articles during their graduate career.
 In the current job market, the publication is an important means of demonstrating to prospective employers a high level of motivation and professional competence.
 It can also be helpful for your future pursuits as a doctoral student elsewhere.

-Ways to prepare for this goal are 1) to read journals in your fields of interest regularly to become familiar with both current scholarship and the requirements of scholarly publication; 2) to approach seminar papers, especially those in your field(s) of interest, as potential publications, possibly even as publications targeted to a particular journal.
+Ways to prepare for this goal are:

+1. To read journals in your fields of interest regularly to become familiar with both current scholarship and the requirements of scholarly publication,
+2. To approach seminar papers, especially those in your field(s) of interest, as potential publications, possibly even as publications targeted to a particular journal.

 In developing a paper for publication, students are of course well advised to work closely with their seminar instructors or faculty mentors.

 .. index:: conference presentations travel funding